Published online Dec 19, 2019. doi: 10.5498/wjp.v9.i8.107

 Revised: September 3, 2019

 Article in press: October 14, 2019

 Published online: December 19, 2019

-The present study aimed to assess randomised controlled trials (RCT) of art therapies for reducing the symptoms of schizophrenia – particularly negative symptoms.
+To asses randomised controlled trials (RCT) of art therapies for reducing the symptoms of schizophrenia – particularly negative symptoms.

 This review presents a comprehensive meta-analysis of art therapies in schizophrenia in terms of both studies included and participant numbers.
 We found that art therapies did not significantly reduce total or positive symptoms.
 A "small" therapeutic effect was found for negative symptoms, but we show that the effect is not present in blind trials and may be subject to publication bias.
-The findings have implications for clinical practice and future treatment guidelines (e.g., National Institute of Clinical Excellence) that have previously recommended using art therapies to alleviate negative symptoms in people with schizophrenia.

 Core tip: This meta-analysis examines data from randomised controlled trials looking at whether art therapies reduce the symptoms of schizophrenia-particularly negative symptoms.
 Our study indicates that art therapies do not significantly reduce total symptoms or positive symptoms.
 While we found a "small" therapeutic effect on negative symptoms, the effect appears to reflect two forms of bias-first, no effect emerges when trials use blind outcome assessment; second, the trials also point to the possibility of publication bias.